The Legal Authority for “Sanctuary” School Policies

 Since Donald Trump’s election as president of the U.S., schools have asked how far they can legally go to protect their students using “sanctuary,” “safe zone,” or “welcoming” policies.
-The National Immigration Law Center, in conjunction with several other organizations, prepared three model resolutions to provide to schools: one for K–12 schools in California, one for K–12 schools countrywide, and one for colleges countrywide (see section IV, below, for models).
+The National Immigration Law Center, in conjunction with several other organizations, prepared three model resolutions to provide to schools: one for K–12 schools in California, one for K–12 schools countrywide, and one for colleges countrywide (see section IV, for models).
 The models are meant to be live documents that can be updated as we continue to learn more about issues that arise and incorporate feedback from the implementation of policies across the country.

 As more and more schools consider adopting such policies, many people have asked what legal authority exists to justify and enforce them.
 This practice advisory examines the core sources of legal authority for such policies and demonstrates how schools have used these fonts of authority to craft and pass resolutions to support their students.

 Schools can legally refuse to assist ICE and CBP in locating students, honoring detainer (hold) requests, or providing certain information to ICE and CBP.
-Schools can also create policies that limit ICE and CBP’s access to campuses by setting up a process that immigration agents or any law enforcement authorities must complete before coming onto a campus (including an approval process through the school board and a judicial warrant).
+Schools can also create policies that limit ICE and CBP’s access to campuses by setting up a process that immigration agents or any law enforcement authorities must complete before coming onto a campus (including an approval process through the school board or legal counsel and a judicial warrant).
 However, if ICE or CBP have a valid judicial warrant that is specific to the individual for whom they are searching or if there is a health or safety emergency that requires them to enter a campus site, they have the legal authority to do so.
 Schools can and should create special resource centers or other on-site spaces for students and families to find resources and support.

 TO DOWNLOAD THE PRACTICE ADVISORY, click on the PDF icon, above.